 - Identical Stranger: Aside from not having spider insignia, the alien looks identical to Venom.

-- Just Eat Him: How Venom intended to deal with the Hobgoblin.
+- Just Eat Him: How Venom intended to deal with the alien and Hobgoblin.

 - Make Them Rot: The alien can focus radiation into its palms to rapidly decay material.

 - More Teeth than the Osmond Family: Both Venom and the alien have gaping maws full of fangs.